Plutonium(IV) sulfate

 Plutonium(IV) sulfate is an inorganic salt consisting of plutonium and sulfate ions, with the chemical formula Pu(SO_{4})_{2}·xH_{2}O. It has been observed as a tetrahydrate, where x=4, as well as an anhydrous form, where x=0.
 The tetrahydrate has been used as a primary standard for plutonium.

-Formation and reactions
+In aqueous solution

-Plutonium(IV) sulfate is produced when plutonium(IV) ions react with bisulfate or sulfate ions in aqueous solution:
+Aqueous plutonium(IV) sulfate is produced when plutonium(IV) ions react with bisulfate or sulfate.